Azure/azure-iot-cli-extension/docs/iot-hub-state-trouble-shooting-guide.md

-# IoT Hub State Trouble-Shooting Guide
+# IoT Hub State Troubleshooting Guide

-This section aims to provide additional help for the command group `az iot hub state` and answers to common questions.
+This document provides additional help for the command group `az iot hub state` and answers to common questions.

-## Defintions and Expected Behavior
+## Definitions and Expected Behavior

-Below is a table mapping aspects to hub properties.
-Anything that is not included in the list below may not be exported or imported correctly.
+The list below mapping hub aspects to hub properties.
+Any hub property that is not included in the list below may not be exported or imported correctly.

 arm:
  - built-in event hub's retention time